pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Segment_Metadata.md

 ### Dataset Statistics

-The current segmentation configuration produces:
+The current segmentation configuration generates a reusable segment metadata dataset for the complete NExT-QA benchmark.

+The generated metadata includes:

-* 5,440 source videos
+* Segment metadata for all **5,440** NExT-QA source videos
-* 38,834 standardized training metadata records
-* Fixed-duration 6-second video segments
+* Fixed-duration **6-second** video segments
-* One representative midpoint frame per segment
+* One representative midpoint frame for each segment
 * Motion and scene analysis disabled in the baseline configuration

-These standardized training metadata records provide the reproducible segmentation framework used for downstream self-supervised autoencoder training.
+* Original dataset split (`train`, `val`, or `test`) retained for every segment

+The total number of generated segment metadata records depends on the configured segmentation strategy and the durations of the source videos.
+By retaining the original dataset split for each segment, the metadata can be reused throughout the project for autoencoder training, development evaluation, and future benchmark testing without regenerating the segmentation metadata.